habbis/operation_manual/networking.md

 ifupdown(via networking-manager), netplan(ubuntu), network-manager

-Config setup.
+Config setup

 ifupdown

-sudo apt install -y ifupdown network-manager.
+sudo apt install -y ifupdown network-manager

 `vim /etc/NetworkManager/NetworkManager.conf`

-It will look like this and remmember to add auto if you dont the inerface will not enable networking at boot.
+It will look like this and remember to add auto if you dont the inerface will not enable networking at boot.

 ```